abhinath84/gtm-utils/docs/getting started.md

 Follow below steps to install `gtm-utils` on your computer:

-1. Install [chocolatey](https://chocolatey.org/install).(if it's not installed on your computer)
+1. Install [chocolatey](https://chocolatey.org/install).(if not installed on your computer)
 2. Once _chocolatey_ installed, open a cygwin window in _Administrative_ mode (Run as administrator).
 3. Navigate to a directory where you want to store `install.sh` script file.
-(If you want you can create a new directory)
+(You can create a new directory)
 4. Run the following command:

    > wget https://github.com/abhinath84/gtm-utils/releases/download/V1.0.0/install.sh